viraj-nikam/canvas/.github/UPGRADE.md

 ## Upgrading to 6.0.0 from 5.4

-> **Important:** With the release of Laravel 8, Canvas _no longer supports_ Laravel 6 and PHP < 7.3.
-It will continue
+> **Important:** With the release of Laravel 8, Canvas _no longer supports_ Laravel 6 and PHP <= 7.2.
+It will however
-> to support Laravel 7/8 and PHP >= 7.3
+> continue to support Laravel 7/8 and PHP >= 7.3

-### Exporting your data

-Exporting and re-importing your data allowed the migrations to be consolidated into one file as well as removing the requirement of the `doctrine/dbal` dependency from the project.
+### Database (Export)

+The `canvas_user_meta` table has been removed in v6.0.0, and a new table: `canvas_users` will take its place.
+Canvas will no longer rely on the default `users` table, or allow you to specify your own user model.
+This shift mimics the underlying structure of WordPress and similar apps.

 > Note: The process for migrating data will be unique based on your choice of IDE and database.

-The `canvas_user_meta` table has been deprecated in v6.0.0, and a new table: `canvas_users` will take its place .
-Canvas will no longer rely on the app `users` table, or allow you to specify your own user model.
-This shift mimics the underlying structure of WordPress and similar apps.

 The first step is to export all data in Canvas-related tables to a SQL dump.
+The important part of this step is to make sure your export does **not include** the table structure.
+You only want `INSERT` statements in the actual export . *If you do include `CREATE TABLE` statements, it'll modify the new tables when importing later*.

+For instance, I use [Sequel Pro](http://sequelpro.com/).
+When I exported my data, I made sure to un-check the **Structure** and `DROP TABLE` elements in the export selection screen.

 The following tables need to be included in the export:

 - `canvas_posts`
 - `canvas_posts_tags`